Kapendev/parin/README.md

 I add things to Parin when I need them.
 For an overview of what I like and don't like, check the [PREFERENCES.md](PREFERENCES.md) file.

+Also, developers using Parin are called Parinists (a name suggested by AI).

 ## License

 The project is released under the terms of the MIT License.